open3e/open3e/README.md

 ## Extended writing service (internal can bus only, experimental)
     In case of a "negative response" code when wrting data, you may try to use the command line option -f77.
 However, this is experimental.
 Always verify the result!

-# Publish datapoints to mqtt
+# Publish data points to mqtt
     open3e -c can0 -dev vcal -r 268,269,271,274,318,1043 -m 192.168.0.5:1883:open3e -t 1
-    -> will periodically scan datapoints and publish data to broker 192.168.0.5
+    -> will periodically scan data points and publish data to broker 192.168.0.5

     open3e -c can0 -dev vcal -r 268,269,271,274,318,1043 -m 192.168.0.5:1883:open3e -t 1 -mfstr "{didNumber}_{didName}"
     -> will publish with custom identifier format: e.g. open3e/268_FlowTemperatureSensor